urcity-dev/docs-ur-city/pages/legal/terms-of-service.md

 {: .important }
 Users are prohibited from creating more than one account on the Platform.
-Any user found to have multiple accounts may have all of their accounts terminated at our discretion.
+Any user found to have multiple accounts may have all of their accounts terminated and their digital assets cancelled.

 {: .note }
 Users may be required to undergo a KYC (Know Your Customer) process in order to transfer tokens or agents to other accounts.